Highlights in the Life of Ezra Taft Benson

 “Mothers play an important role as the heart of the home, but this in no way lessens the equally important role fathers should play, as head of the home, in nurturing, training, and loving their children.

 “As the patriarch in your home, you have a serious responsibility to assume leadership in working with your children.
 You must help create a home where the Spirit of the Lord can abide.
-Your place is to give direction to all family life” (in Conference Report, Oct.
-1987, 59–62; or Ensign, Nov.
+Your place is to give direction to all family life” (“To the Fathers in Israel,” Ensign, Nov.
 1987, 48–50).

 President Benson later said: